singhnsatya/react-flux-redux-todoApp/README.md

-# Simple Todo App using reactjs flux and redux.
+# Simple Todo App in Reactjs using flux and redux.

-Using redux will be uploaded soon.
-# react-flux-redux-todoApp
+Simple Todo App in Reactjs using flux and redux.